loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 complete: Tests took 21ms
 ```

-It's a powerful proposition to use the API spec not only for API declaration but for test case declaration.
-What we discussed so far paves the road to "automated controller wireframe-code generation and test-driven development" based on the OpenAPI standard.
+It's a powerful proposition to use the API specification not only for API declaration but for test case declaration.
+The discussion so far paves the road to "automated controller wireframe-code generation and test-driven development" based on the OpenAPI standard.

-At this point, we are ready to make these tests pass by coding up your business logic.
+At this point, you are ready to make these tests pass by coding up your business logic.

-Please refer to [Perform an auto-generated smoke test of your REST API](./Testing-your-application.html#perform-an-auto-generated-smoke-test-of-your-rest-api) from [Testing your application](./Testing-your-application.html) for more details.
+Please refer to [Perform an auto-generated smoke test of your REST API](Testing-your-application.html#perform-an-auto-generated-smoke-test-of-your-rest-api) from [Testing your application](Testing-your-application.html) for more details.

 ## Define your testing strategy

 It may be tempting to overlook the importance of a good testing strategy when starting a new project.
-Initially, as the project is small and we mostly keep adding new code, even badly-written test suite seem to work well.
-However, as the project grows and matures, inefficiencies in the test suite can severely slow down the progress.
+Initially, as the project is small and you mostly keep adding new code, even a  badly-written test suite seems to work well.
+However, as the project grows and matures, inefficiencies in the test suite can severely slow down progress.

 A good test suite has the following properties:

  - **Speed**: The test suite should complete quickly.
-A fast test suite encourages short red-green-refactor cycle, which makes it easier to spot problems, because there have been only few changes made since the last test run that passed.
+This encourages short red-green-refactor cycle, which makes it easier to spot problems, because there have been few changes made since the last test run that passed.
 It also shortens deployment times, making it easy to frequently ship small changes, reducing the risk of major breakages.
  - **Reliability**: The test suite should be reliable.
 No developer enjoys debugging a failing test only to find out it was poorly written and failures are not related to any problem in the tested code.
-Flaky tests reduce the trust we have in our tests, up to point where we learn to ignore these failures, which will eventually lead to a situation when a test failed legitimately because of a bug in the application, but we did not notice.
+Flaky tests reduce the trust in your tests, up to point where you learn to ignore these failures, which will eventually lead to a situation when a test failed legitimately because of a bug in the application, but you did not notice.
  - **Isolation of failures**: The test suite should make it easy to isolate the source of test failures.
 To fix a failing test, developers need to find the specific place that does not work as expected.
 When the project contains thousands of lines and the test failure can be caused by any part of the system, then finding the bug is very difficult, time consuming and demotivating.
  - **Resilience**: The test implementation should be robust and resilient to changes in the tested code.
-As the project grows and matures, we often need to change existing behavior.
-With a brittle test suite, each change may break dozens of tests, for example when we have many end-to-end/UI tests that rely on specificy UI layout.
-This makes change prohibitively expensive, up to a point where we may start questioning the value of such test suite.
+As the project grows and matures, you may need to change existing behavior.
+With a brittle test suite, each change may break dozens of tests, for example when you have many end-to-end/UI tests that rely on specific UI layout.
+This makes change prohibitively expensive, up to a point where you may start questioning the value of such test suite.

 References: